Rady Children's Specialists of San Diego

 Clinical Genetics, Pediatrics

 Dr. Lynne Bird is a dysmorphologist and clinical geneticist at Rady Children's, and a professor of clinical pediatrics at UC San Diego.
-She is medical director of Rady Children's multidisciplinary Prader-Willi Syndrome Clinic and co-founder and medical administrator of Rady Children's Down Syndrome Center.
+She is medical director of Rady Children's multidisciplinary Prader-Willi Syndrome Clinic and co-founder of Rady Children's Down Syndrome Center.